dssdecal/fa25/policies.md

 You are not alone in this DATA 198: Introduction to Real World Data Science the staff and instructors are here to support you as you learn the material.
 It's expected that some aspects of the course will take time to master, and the best way to master challenging material is to ask questions.

 Your TA and tutor will be your main point of contact for all course related questions/grade clarifications.
-The TAs and tutors are here to support you so please lean on your lab TA if you need more support in the class or have any questions/concerns.
+The TAs and tutors are here to support you so please lean on your TA/Tutor if you need more support in the class or have any questions/concerns.

 **Important Note**: We don’t use any personal or Berkeley emails to handle **Decal logistics** or requests.
 Any emails of this form to Facilitator’s or TA’swill be disregarded.
 - For personal inquiries during the semester, please message your TA on private messaging platforms or their personal Berkeley email.